TaoM1992/communication_course/resources/tips_for_writing_bullet_points.md

 - Add oxford comma to all lists.
 It is the comma right before the "and": apples, oranges, and bannanas.
 - All bullet points should end in period.
 It makes separate points easier to parse.
 - If one of our experiences was just for a few months, do we still have to have the bullet points?
     - LinkedIn and your resume is a chance to tell your story / display your personal brand.
 I would include a brief description of each item.
-It might make sense to you but someone else reading it might not have context.
+It might be obivous to you but someone else reading it might not have context.
 A single sentence is fine.
+- Is it okay that our LinkedIn experience section is extactly the same as our resume experience section?
+    + Yes!
+It is far better to have a few well-crafted bullet points.
+    + During your job search in the summer that might change.
+Your LinkedIn has to be generic (since everyone sees the same version).
+Resumes are better in this regard because they can be customized to better match specific jobs.